-RONALD GRAVINO (Vice Chairman) (Acting Chairman), of Edison, Middlesex County.
+RONALD GRAVINO (Commissioner; Vice Chairman), of Edison, Middlesex County.
 Mr. Gravino is Vice President for finance and human resources at Invidi Technologies Corp. in Princeton, which he joined after many years as a financial/turnaround consultant.
 He serves as chairman of the Newark Liberty International Airport Advisory Board and on the boards of the Transportation Finance Review Commission and the Garden State Arts Foundation.
 He served for six years as a commissioner of the former New Jersey Highway Authority, including a term as chairman.
 Mr. Gravino earned a B.A. in Accountancy from Charter Oak College in Hartford, Connecticut.
-Mr. Gravino's term expires in January 2016.
+Mr. Gravino's term expired in February 2014, and he is currently serving in a hold-over capacity.